 A 10,000 sq ft oasis has sprouted in Orchard Road.
 At Picnic, a 270-seat food hall, vines twine around galvanised mesh sprawled across the pillars and ceiling, while pots of live flowers and ferns hang under canopies of artificial creepers.

-Ms Felicia Toh, 29, an architect from Quarters Design Studio who designed the restaurant, says: “We wanted to re-create a vibrant outdoor space.”
+Ms Felicia Toh, 29, a director from Quarters Design Studio, who designed the restaurant, says: "We wanted to re-create a vibrant outdoor space."

 The food hall is divided into three zones: Flower Garden, Picnic Park and Beer Garden.

 The Flower Garden is modelled after a conservatory, with orchids hanging from vine-covered trellises and pots of roses and gerberas placed below glass-top tables.